no-more-secrets/parsco/README.md

 directly as opposed to functions.

 ### `seq_first`
-The `seq_first` parser runs multiple parsers in sequence, and only succeeds if all of them succeed.
+This parser runs multiple parsers in sequence, and only succeeds if all of them succeed.
 Returns first result.
 ```cpp
 template<typename...
 Parsers>